Aliases for SLC6A19 Gene

 Previous GeneCards Identifiers for SLC6A19 Gene

 This gene encodes a system B(0) transmembrane protein that actively transports most neutral amino acids across the apical membrane of epithelial cells.
-Mutations in this gene result in Hartnup disorder. [provided by RefSeq, Jul 2008]
+Mutations in this gene result in Hartnup disorder.
+SARS-CoV-2 interacts with the angiotensin-converting enzyme 2 (ACE2) which, among other functions, acts as a chaperone for membrane trafficking of SLC6A19. [provided by RefSeq, Jun 2020]

 GeneCards Summary for SLC6A19 Gene

 SLC6A19 (Solute Carrier Family 6 Member 19) is a Protein Coding gene.
-Diseases associated with SLC6A19 include Hartnup Disorder and Iminoglycinuria, Digenic.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Protein digestion and absorption.
-GO annotations related to this gene include neurotransmitter:sodium symporter activity and neutral amino acid transmembrane transporter activity.
+Diseases associated with SLC6A19 include Hartnup Disorder and Iminoglycinuria.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Collagen chain trimerization.
+Gene Ontology (GO) annotations related to this gene include neurotransmitter:sodium symporter activity and neutral amino acid transmembrane transporter activity.
 An important paralog of this gene is SLC6A18.